mathigon/textbooks/content/shapes/content.md

     // INTERACTIVE-01: Wheel distances (page 3)

+    figure: .wheel-distances
-    figure: include svg/wheels.svg
+      include svg/wheels.svg
+      button.btn.reset Reset

 ---

-The distance the vehicle travels in one revolution of the tire is the same as the distance [around | across] the tire.
+The distance the vehicle travels in one revolution of the tire is the same as the distance [[around | across]] the tire.
 In general, distance around a shape is the [[perimeter | area]] of the shape.
 However, the perimeter of a circle has a unique name - the circumference.

     // DIAGRAM: Tire and track